Chicken Marbella– a delicious, classic American recipe that is great for entertaining. Very elegant and easy to make!

 - 1 cup pitted prunes

 - ½ cup capers with a bit of juice

 - 1/2 cup brown sugar(or to your taste)

 - 1 cup white wine

-- ¼ cup Italian parsley or fresh coriander finely chopped, cilantro
+- ¼ cup Italian parsley and/or fresh coriander finely chopped, cilantro

-- In a large bowl combine chicken quarters, garlic, oregano, pepper and coarse salt to taste, vinegar, olive oil, prunes, olives, capers and juice, and bay leaves.
-Cover and let marinate, refrigerated, overnight.
+- In a large bowl, combine chicken parts, garlic, oregano, pepper, coarse salt to taste, vinegar, olive oil, prunes, olives, capers and juice, and bay leaves.
+Cover and marinate it overnight in the fridge.